 Kent State University Design Innovation Hub

-To achieve Kent State’s goals of activating a campus-wide community of invention and facilitating cross-disciplinary communication and problem-solving, the renovated building will feature spaces to serve every step of the innovation/creation process.
-This includes hatchery spaces (for research), think tank areas (for ideation), prototyping labs (for testing), and makerspaces (for making).
-Unique to the collegiate makerspace typology, the d.i.Hub will also be home to a significant dining component, an active campus thoroughfare that will put design thinking and implementation on display.
+To achieve Kent State’s goals of activating a campus-wide community of invention and facilitating cross-disciplinary communication and problem-solving, the renovated building will feature spaces to serve every step of the creative process.
+This includes hatchery spaces (for research), think tank areas (for ideation), prototyping labs (for testing), and makerspaces.
+Unique to the collegiate makerspace typology, the DI Hub also houses a significant dining component, an active campus thoroughfare that puts design thinking and implementation on display.